EduardoBravoP/Happy-NLW3/README.md

   # Run the application in developer mode
   $ yarn dev

-  # The server will start in port:3333
+  # The server will start on port:3333
   ```